IAAA-Lab/dggstools/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10659071.svg)](https://doi.org/10.5281/zenodo.10659071)

-A python [library](https://www.iaaa.es/dggstools/dggstools.html) and command line tool to manipulate raster and vector GIS data in the spatial framework provided by a DGGS (rHEALPix for now).
+A python library (see the [latest version API docs](https://www.iaaa.es/dggstools/dggstools.html) and command line tool to manipulate raster and vector GIS data in the spatial framework provided by a DGGS (rHEALPix for now).

 **Requirements**